-- Famine bad weather, and little un-farmed land let to a food shortage and widespread famine in the early 1300s.
-Between 10-25% of the population of Europe had died by 1320. - The Black Death Bubonic Plague decimated Europe throughout the fourteenth and fifteenth centuries.
-From 1347-1351 between 33% and 50% of the population of Europe had died.
-With periodic outbreaks over the next hundred years. - Wars the Hundred Years war between France and England waged between 1337-1453.
+- Famine bad weather, and little un-farmed land resulted in a food shortage & widespread famine in the early 1300s.
+10-25% of Europe's population had died by 1320. - The Black Death Bubonic Plague decimated Europe throughout the fourteenth and fifteenth centuries.
+From 1347-1351 between 33% and 50% of Europe's population had died.
+With periodic outbreaks over the next 100 years. - Wars the Hundred Years war between France and England waged between 1337-1453.
 And numerous lesser wars in other parts of Europe added to the crisis. - Revolts with fewer laborers, feudal lords demanded more work.
 This led to worker's revolts and widespread discontent. - This all seemed like divine punishment!